 Notable artwork at KOA

 The airport is named in honor of Ellison Onizuka, an astronaut who was born on the island of Hawaii.
-The first Asian-American and the first person of Japanese descent to go to space, Onizuka tragically died in the Challenger Space Shuttle explosion in 1986.
-In 2017, the airport was renamed in his honor.
+The first Asian-American and the first person of Japanese descent to go to space, Onizuka tragically died in the Challenger Space Shuttle explosion.
+The airport was later renamed in his honor.

 Keep an eye out for a touching tribute to Onizuka outside the airport, which includes a bronze bust of him and a memorial plaque describing his remarkable achievements and contributions to space exploration.